jhauraw/jhaurawachsman.com/content/posts/tibetan-buddhism-seed-syllable-visualization-images.md

 > It's important to note (and visualize) the colors starting inside with blue and working *counter-clockwise* outwards to white.
 We are beginning at the zenith, at emptiness.

-Switching motifs to Dzogchen and the second *Rigpa* wisdom *lhun grub*, the rings take on another level of meaning which builds upon the previous mandala.
+**Dzogchen**: With the second *Rigpa* wisdom *lhun grub*, the rings take on another level of meaning which builds upon the previous mandala.
 The *lhun grub* teachings state that the "rainbow body" (tib: 'ja' lus) is a level of realization, or full enlightenment and the self-liberation of the human body into a non-material body of light.
 The "rainbow body phenomenon" is the third party observation (spheres of rainbow light) of the moment when a practitioner attains the rainbow body (*sambhoga kaya*) at death.[^1] In Dzogchen this concept (*lhun grub*) is symbolized as a set of spherical rings called *thigle* (tib: thig le).

 [^1]: [Rainbow body](https://en.wikipedia.org/wiki/Rainbow_body).

 Encoding: *thigle*, the rainbow body, and spheres of rainbow light.

+### Vajra Midpoint, Bindu, and Emptiness

-**Vajra Midpoint**, **Bindu**, and **Emptiness**: The *vajra* (tib: rdo rje) is a symbol, like the rings, which can consume an entire lifetime (or more) of study.
+The *vajra* (tib: rdo rje) is a symbol, like the rings, which can consume an entire lifetime (or more) of study.
 Focusing on Tibetan Buddhism and the esoteric viewpoint, the *vajra* is a symbol of an adamantine state of existence and embodies emptiness (skrt: shunyata).
 The center of the *vajra* represents the Null state, where *Samsara* emerges, regenerates, and disintegrates.
 On one side of the *vajra* is Phenomena, and on the other is Noumena.

 The Sanskrit teachings around the word *bindu*, the point or dot at which creation begins, and the starting place of the mandala, is another way to approach this metaphysical imagery.